bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 ```
 [see it on compiler explorer]: https://godbolt.org/z/K5Y7GdW5Y

-So fat so good.
+So far, so good.

 But but our functions do not look like the one in the example above.
 They are more like this:

 ```c++